AoxeTech/Aoxe.Serialization/README.md

 There are many different serializers in the world, they have different features and limitations.
 This project allows you to use difference serializers in the same way.
 Also it set nullable and default value for all serializers.

-Serializers can be divided into two categories:
+Serializers can be divided into two categories (binary and text):

 - Binary serializers
   - MemoryPack